gt102005/JDBC--java_database_connection-/README.md

 Step 3: For each driver, it calls driver.connect(url, props)

 Step 4: The driver checks if it understands the URL prefix
-        → MySQL driver checks for "jdbc:mysql://"
+        → MariaDB driver checks for "jdbc:mariadb://"
-        → If URL matches, it opens a TCP connection to MySQL server on port 3306 → Sends authentication credentials
+        → If URL matches, opens a TCP connection to MariaDB on port 3306 → Sends authentication credentials
-        → MySQL server validates and grants access
+        → MariaDB server validates and grants access

 Step 5: Driver returns a Connection object to DriverManager